simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - HVM provides extentions to be "closer" to the hardware, ie access GPU
 - AWS runs all Intel CPU's
 - CPU Types are Letter then Number Ie m - General and 5 which is the 5th generation
+- The Elastic IP address remains associated with the instance when stopped or rebooted, disassociated when termiated
+- EC2 Instance store volume is erased when rebooted, stopped hibernated or terminated
+- Root volume is only erased when the instance is terminated
+- Are NOT charged when stopped, stopping (unless hybernating), shutting-down (obviously terminated as well) states
 - Instances can be Instance Store or EBS backed
     - Local disks are called "Instance store volumes" Ephemeral Storage
         - These cannot be stopped.
 Host failures mean data loss